liorfranko/home-assistant-mcp/memory-bank/progress.md

   - Implemented WebSocket client for real-time features
   - Chose EventEmitter pattern for WebSocket events
   - Added automatic WebSocket reconnection
   - Implemented promise-based WebSocket commands
+  - Split event and service WebSocket tools into dedicated files for maintainability
+  - All tool registration is now explicit in the main entrypoint